surajmandalcell/gtk-theming-guide/creating_gtk3_themes.md

 ## Tools Required/Helpful

- 1. GtkInspector
-    GtkInspector is a must have tool if you want to make gtk themes or style gtk apps.
+ 1. *GtkInspector* is a must have tool if you want to make gtk themes or style gtk apps.
 GtkInspector is the built-in interactive debugging support in GTK+.
 It was added in GTK+ 3.14, based on a copy of the well-estabished gtkparasite.
 This tool is integerated natively into gnome desktop environment but disabled by default.
 To use this you need to follow these steps :
     ```sh
     gsettings set org.gtk.Settings.Debug enable-inspector-keybinding true
      ```